nicolas constantin, wall-triptych (2018), sample # 000.001, Switzerland, Eiger Nordwand, self-portrait

 Notes in progress as working insights

-The texts below are notes in progress, therefore quite extensive.
-Repetitive examination of various aspects in varying contexts might occur.
+The texts below are working notes in progress, therefore quite extensive.
+Repetitive examination of various aspects in varying contexts might occur deliberately.
+The notes are therefore public insights in the working process and explicitly no revised abstract of the work.

 Beside the formal studies, regarding particularly subtle color compositions, the concept of the wall-triptychs has been initially focused on interaction between people watching each other through the viewing slots, related to their spatial and social environment.
 It is very important to stress already at this point, that the wall-triptych interventions are not limited in any way to a specific kind of urban space.
 The urban spaces can vary from historically momentously ones like the »Heldenplatz« in Vienna (see first case below with its very specific implications) to places without any obvious historical significance.
 The crucial point is the combination and confrontation of diverse urban spaces and, regarding the whole series, the diverse environments landscapes, urban spaces, online spaces.
 Nevertheless, the specific character of every environment is from highest importance.